adamsuleman00/trace-ball/README.md

 CSS:...
 Javascript:...
 #### Programming Challenges
-- This project started out in Notepad++, which made debugging and solving issues more difficult.
-- Another issue was to program the enemy NPC to follow the players character.
+- Program the enemy NPC to follow the players character.
 This took some time to solve the problem.
 - Allow the player to have three lives to use up.
 - Implement a restart button, once lives had reached zero.
 #### Constructing And Implementing My Code